Extending the content area using calc(...)

 One approach to solving this is to wrap only elements that should stay within

-the max-width
+the max-width with .content.

 <h1 class="content">About my best friend</h1>